Customer Privacy Notice

 There may be times when we need to share information about you with other organisations.
 These other organisations will include:

-- organisations that will enable the provision of any housing or care obligations we have towards you, and who provide a service to us such as contractors to undertake repairs;
+- Organisations that will enable the provision or improvement of any housing or care obligations we have towards you, and who provide a service to us such as contractors to undertake repairs;

-- a third party by whom Anchor, or substantially all of its assets, are acquired, in which case personal data held by us about our clients will be one of the transferred assets; or
+- A third party by whom Anchor Hanover, or substantially all of its assets, are acquired, in which case personal data held by us about our clients will be one of the transferred assets;

-- those with which we are required or permitted to by law to meet our legal obligations or in connection with legal proceedings; or
+- Those with which we are required or permitted to by law to meet our legal obligations or in connection with legal proceedings; or

 The information we share with others will be the minimum necessary to enable them to carry out their task.
 Sensitive personal information will only be made available to those dealing with your housing, care and support.